-Other than an agreement with Mr. Duke in connection with his retirement as President and CEO and post-termination agreements with our other NEOs containing covenants not to compete (as described below under "Potential Payments upon Termination or Change in Control"), our company does not have employment agreements with our NEOs.
+Other than an agreement with Mr. Duke in connection with his retirement as President and CEO and post-termination agreements with our other NEOs containing covenants not to compete (as Other than an agreement with with Mil.
+Dute in controction with his retirement as President and CEO and post-termination agreements with our NEOs containing covertains not to compete (as described below under "Potential Payments upon Termination or Change in Control"), our company does not have employment agreements with our NEOs.
 We do not have any contracts or other arrangements with our NEOs that provide for payments or other benefits upon a change in control of our company.
 The CNGC reviews and approves at least annually the compensation package of all Executive Officers, consisting of base salary, annual cash incentive payments, equity awards, and perquisites.
-The various incentive and equity compensation plans and types of awards available under our company's plans are described more fully in the CDSA, and more detailed information regarding the specific incentive and equity awards granted to NEOs during fiscal 2014 is set forth in the "Fiscal 2014 Grants of Plan-Based Awards" table and accompanying notes.
+The various incentive and equity compensation plans and types of awards available under our company's plans are described more fully in the CD&A, and more detailed information regarding the specific incentive and equity awards granted to NEOs during fiscal 2014 is set forth in the "Fiscal 2014 Grants of Plan-Based Awards" table and accompanying notes.